crl-workshop/crl-workshop.github.io/content/slides-recording.md

 # Slides

-Slides from the speakers can be downloaded at the links below.
+Slides from the speakers can be downloaded at the links below (TBD).